-It’s challenging to drive safely when you can’t clearly see through your windshield.
-Dirt and grime buildup can reduce your visibility, so beaten-up wipers could be a driving hazard.
-Replace your worn wipers for a clear view of the road.
+It’s challenging to drive as safely as you want when you can’t see clearly.
+Dirt and grime buildup can reduce your visibility, so worn wipers could be a driving hazard.
+Replace your wipers for a clear view of the road.

 Spotting the Signs

-Do you know when to replace your windshield wipers?
-The general guideline is every six months or 6,000 miles—sometimes more often if you live in an area that experiences harsh weather conditions.
+The general guideline for replacing windshield wipers is every six months or 6,000 miles—sometimes more often if you live in an area that experiences harsh weather conditions.
 Regardless, it’s time to replace your wiper blades if you notice any of the following: